-4. Report whether any employees' names appear on both lists obtained in procedures 2 and 3.
+4. Report on whether any employees' names appear on both lists obtained in Procedures 2 and 3.

-None of the employees included on the list provided by management for agreed-upon Procedure 3 appeared on the list provided by management for agreed-upon Procedure 2.
+None of the employees included on the list provided by management for agreed-upon Procedure 3 appeared on the list provided by management for agreed-upon Procedures 2.

-5. Obtain a list of all disbursements made during the year; and a list of outside business interests of board members, employees, and board members' and employees' immediate families.
+5. Obtain a list of all disbursements made during the year, and a list of outside business interests of board members, employees, and board members' and employees' immediate families.
 Report whether any vendors appear on both lists.

 Management provided the requested information.
 None of the businesses of board members, employees, and board members' and employees' immediate families appeared as vendors on the list of disbursements.
+There appears to be no issues involving related-party transactions.